Starstruck (comics)

 Starstruck is an American science fiction comic book series.
 It is based on the off-Broadway stage play of the same name written by Elaine Lee, with contributions from Susan Norfleet Lee and Dale Place.
-An audio drama has also appeared.
+An audio drama was also published.

 Overview

 Starstruck, in comics form, has been produced at various intervals since 1982 by writer Elaine Lee and artist Michael Wm.
 Kaluta; their primary collaborators are colorist Lee Moyer and letterer Todd Klein.
 The series, epic in scope, has been carried across multiple comic companies, amongst them Marvel Comics, Dark Horse Comics, and IDW Publishing.
 It was collected in a revised and recolored hardcover book form as Starstruck Deluxe Edition in 2011.

 Since its inception, Starstruck has built a cult audience and critical acclaim from peers, periodicals, and fans for the sophistication of its storytelling.
 Most noted is the predominantly female cast, portrayed by Lee with a range and nuance that confounds gender stereotypes.
 Kaluta, an esteemed veteran of comics and illustration, is often commended for the virtuosity and imaginative detail of his artwork.
 Also, the series is cited for the progressiveness of its rich and complex structure: Starstruck preceded Watchmen in using innovations like nonlinear storytelling, overlapping dialogue, multiple story threads, back-up text, unreliable narrators, adjunct stories, underlying themes, recurring symbols, and an almost symphonic interconnectedness.